This corn relish dip is super delicious and very easy to whip up quickly. It is perfect on a platter of food alongside some chips or crackers.

 This corn relish dip is obviously best as a dip, but you can also use it for other things such as a spread on a sandwich.
-It’s totally up to you, but I always have it a dip with some crackers, carrot sticks or even celery sticks.
+It’s totally up to you, but I always have it as a dip with some crackers, carrot sticks, or even celery sticks.

-You want to use a smooth corn relish for the best result as a super lumpy will not mix very well into the cream cheese.
+You will want to use a smooth corn relish for the best result as a chunky relish will not mix very well into the cream cheese.
 There are quite a few brands that have the consistency that you will need.
-You can pick up the same type that I use over at somewhere like Amazon.
+You can pick up the same type that I use over at Amazon.

 Corn Relish Dip Recipe

 - 250 g (8.8 oz) cream cheese (Room Temperature)

 - In a food processor, add the corn relish and the cream cheese.

 - Blitz until the mix is smooth.

 - This dip goes fantastic with the usual crackers, celery sticks, carrot sticks, or even chips.
 If you want, you can follow our homemade tortilla chips recipe and make your own chips.